vedantk1/Metaphysical-Personalized-Linkedin-Messenger/README.md

    ```
 4. **Build the Extension**

-    - While the repo includes /dist directory to make the extension ready-to-use, bundling will ensure you run the latest code, especially if the dependencies have been update.
+    - While the repo includes /dist directory to make the extension ready-to-use, bundling will ensure you run the latest code, especially if the dependencies have been updated.
 Run the following command:
     ```
     npx webpack --config webpack.config.js
     ```